 How formalized and relevant are the company’s current people practices?
 What efforts have current leaders made to ensure the way they recruit and retain great people is in keeping with contemporary practice?
 What is the current philosophy around developing people, and what impact will a change in ownership have on key players they will want to keep?
 If there is a significant downshifting or sidelining of mission critical people strategies by the new owners, star performers will likely pursue career opportunities elsewhere, ultimately leaving the newly acquired company with a weakened team.

-No matter the investor’s view of a targeted company’s revenue potential, if the company’s people strategies and practices are not fully understood both for their strengths and opportunities for improvement, there’s a good chance the acquired organization’s performance may not live up to the potential investors have planned.
+No matter the investor’s view of a targeted company’s potential, if the people practices aren’t fully assessed for both strengths and vulnerabilities, there’s a good chance the acquisition won’t generate expected returns.
 Typically, private-equity investors are focused on relatively short-term business results, which can run counter to the behaviors and philosophies of the current organization.
-Asking these questions during the due diligence process can provide a realistic picture of how well their investment interests will align with what the seller has on offer, and how well the organization can truly deliver on that promise.
+Asking these questions during the due diligence process can provide a realistic picture of how their investment interests align with what the seller has on offer, and how well the organization and its people can truly deliver on that promise.